thejevans/i3Model/README.md

 **Folder.txt (config) functionality**

-Since update 1.1.0 Every time events are converted to the I3R format, the resulting file structure includes a file named “folder.txt” inside each directory.
+Since update 1.1.0 Every time events are converted to the I3R format, the resulting file structure includes a file named `folder.txt` inside each directory.
 This is a config file that is parsed by the Arduino software whenever it parses the directory in which it resides.

 Settings used in folder.txt: